Film Booking Offices of America: A new identity

 In 1922, Robertson-Cole underwent a major reorganization as the company's founders departed.
 The flagship U.S. distribution business changed its name to Film Booking Offices of America, a banner under which R-C had released more than a dozen independent productions.
 The West Coast studio operation continued to make films under the Robertson-Cole name for some time, but FBO ultimately became the primary identity of the business for production as well as distribution.
 Between May 1922 and October 1923, one of the company's new American investors, Pat Powers, was effectively in command.
 Powers had previously led his own filmmaking company, part of the multiple mergers that created the large Universal studio in 1912.
 During his time in charge at FBO, his brand was added to many of its films: "P. A. Powers Presents".
 Among its outside suppliers of the period were Chester Bennett Productions, Hunt Stromberg Productions, and Tiffany Productions.
-In 1923, the studio launched a series of boxing-themed shorts, Fighting Blood, starring FBO newcomer George O'Hara—it was so popular it was often billed above the accompanying feature.
+While Kennedy left the board in July 1923 (and sold back his New England franchise for a sizable profit), he leveraged his friendship with top screenwriter Frances Marion and her husband, accomplished athlete, ordained minister, and neophyte actor Fred Thomson, to help arrange a distribution deal between FBO and Thomson for half a dozen independent Westerns.
+An in-house series of boxing-themed shorts, Fighting Blood, starring FBO newcomer George O'Hara, grew so popular it was often billed above the accompanying feature.
 O'Hara would become an FBO mainstay, as would Alberta Vaughn, who specialized in shorts: most of her films were two-reelers, a measure of film length indicating a running time of fifteen to twenty-five minutes.
 (Many feature films of the era were no more than five reels.)